-You will continue with your exercises with the help of a physiotherapist.
-You will be given more exercises if you need them.
-You will gradually work on developing the strength in your shoulder, progressing to full functional movement.
+You will continue with your exercises as given to you by the physiotherapist.
+You will gradually work on developing the strength and control of your shoulder, progressing to full functional movement.
 We will encourage you to learn how to use your shoulder comfortably.
 If you have a heavy or demanding job, you may also be helped by our occupational therapists.